 As you can see, a 360-degree feedback tool will give employees a better understanding of how they’re performing.
 It will also help them hone in on areas for growth.
 Use a 360-degree tool regularly with all your employees to see continued progress over time.
 As employees come to understand the value of 360-degree feedback for their careers, they’ll appreciate this opportunity for growth.

-To learn more about what a 360-degree survey tool can do for you, read “4 Reasons to Invest in a 360 Feedback Tool.”
+To learn more about what a 360-degree survey tool can do for you, read “Why Invest in a 360 Feedback Tool?“.
 It shares valuable insights on how choosing the right tool will benefit your feedback collection process.